brogers5/chocolatey-package-controlmymonitor/ReadMe.md

 A successful build will create `controlmymonitor.x.y.nupkg`, where `x.y` should be the Nuspec's `version` value at build time.

+>[!Note]
+>As of Chocolatey v2.0.0, `version` values are normalized to contain a [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html)-compliant patch number (i.e. only 2 segments will no longer be honored).
+Legacy package versions that did not contain these will be padded with a patch number of 0.
+Going forward, `version` will be padded accordingly for behavior consistency between v1 and v2 Chocolatey releases.

 Note that Chocolatey package builds are non-deterministic.
 Consequently, an independently built package will fail a checksum validation against officially published packages.

 ## Update